PageNow/user-api/README.md

 * `user_table` stores user information.

 * `friendship_table` stores friendship relationships.
 We use a single table to express the relationship between two users.
-We distinuish no friendship, pending friendship, and accepted friendship by the *accepted_at* attributed.
+We distinuish *none friendship*, *pending friendship*, and *accepted friendship* by the *accepted_at* attribute.

 ### AWS API Gateway